BlueGranite/Advanced-Analytics-Workshop/README.md

 [Team Data Science](/teamdatascience/) - Description of the Team Data Science process suggested by Microsoft and tips for implementing in your own organization

-[Other Useful Information](/other_useful_info) - Inforation useful for teams getting stared with Analytics and implementing Modern Data Platform solutions
+[Other Useful Information](/other_useful_info) - Information useful for teams getting stared with Analytics and implementing Modern Data Platform solutions

 -----------------------------------------------------------------------------